fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

    ```

    Replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with
-   the actual values of Etcd and Prometheus, which is also being used by the
+   the actual values of etcd and Prometheus, which is also being used by the
    Aperture Controller you want these Agents to connect with.
    `CONTROLLER_ENDPOINT_HERE` should point to Aperture Controller.
 If you skip
    it, some subcommands `aperturectl` commands won't work.

    If you have installed the
    [Aperture Controller](/get-started/installation/controller/controller.md) on
-   the same cluster in `default` namespace, with Etcd and Prometheus using
+   the same cluster in `default` namespace, with etcd and Prometheus using
    `controller` as release name, the values for the values for
    `ETCD_ENDPOINT_HERE`, `PROMETHEUS_ADDRESS_HERE` and
    `CONTROLLER_ENDPOINT_HERE` would be as below: